LennardF1989/BF2042-Portal-Docs/docs/blocks/TrackVariableOverTime.md

 # TrackVariableOverTime

 Gradually modifies the value of a **Variable** over time (in seconds).
-The variable\'s value will reach the limit at the end of the interval.
+The variable's value will reach the limit at the end of the interval.

 ### Inputs